stepanataccolade/docsv2/sources/ci_overview.md

 - we receive a commit webhook
 - we receive a webhook for a pull request opened for an enabled repository

-You can also run a manual build through the UI clicking on the Play button for any build.
+You can also run a manual build through the UI clicking on the `Build` button for any project or branch.

 Please note that we do not automatically trigger builds if you push a tag.
 You can still run a manual build after pushing the tag.

+#### yml config

 #### Build flow